CloudLabs-Samples/EduLabs/Demo/CastAI/demo.md

 # CloudLabs Demo : Cast AI

 ## Overview
-This lab environment has Ubuntu Virtual machine with UI and AKS cluster
+This lab environment has Ubuntu VM with a GUI (Graphical User Interface)

 ## Instructions